sheunaluko/nFLOW/README.md

 </html>
 ```
 There are three important things to note:
-1. The wrtsm.js library is loaded via the script tag inside `<head>`, and triggers the event "wrtsm_ready"
+1. The `wrtsm.js` library is loaded via the script tag inside `<head>`, and triggers the event "wrtsm_ready" when loaded
 2. The `<div id="wrtsm">` tag creates a container for the UI to be rendered into (the demo is set to automatically detect the "wrtsm" id)
 3. The inline `<script>` listens for the "wrtsm_ready" event and triggers the demo